deepakDOTexe/GitPulseAI/README.md

 ## 🙏 Acknowledgments

 - GitLab for their commitment to transparency and open handbook
+- Google for Gemini API and generous free tier
-- OpenAI for providing powerful AI capabilities
+- Supabase for excellent vector database capabilities
-- Streamlit for the excellent web app framework
+- Streamlit for the amazing web app framework
-- The open-source community for inspiration and tools

 ## 📞 Support

-If you encounter any issues or have questions:
+If you encounter any issues:

 1. Check the existing [Issues](https://github.com/YourUsername/GitPulseAI/issues)
 2. Create a new issue with detailed information
-3. Include logs from `logs/chatbot.log` if applicable

-## 🔍 Troubleshooting

-### Common Issues

-1. **OpenAI API Key Error**
-   - Ensure your `.env` file contains a valid OpenAI API key
-   - Check that the key has sufficient credits

-2. **Dependencies Not Found**
-   - Ensure you're in the correct virtual environment
-   - Run `pip install -r requirements.txt` again

-3. **Port Already in Use**
-   - Use a different port: `streamlit run app.py --server.port 8502`

-4. **Logs Not Creating**
-   - Ensure the `logs/` directory exists
-   - Check file permissions

-### Performance Tips

-- Use environment variables to configure OpenAI model (GPT-3.5-turbo is faster and cheaper than GPT-4)
-- Adjust `OPENAI_MAX_TOKENS` based on your needs
-- Monitor API usage in your OpenAI dashboard
+3. Include your deployment mode (local/cloud) and error messages

 ---

-**Built with ❤️ by the GitPulseAI Team**
+**Built with ❤️ using Google Gemini, Supabase, and Streamlit**